Human Growth Hormone Deficiency

-Below are questions we received in our old forums along with my responses to each post.
-Hopefully there are others who will find the information provided helpful.
+Below are questions we received in our forums along with responses from myself and some forum members.
+Hopefully some will find the information provided here helpful.
+Be sure to discuss any knowledge or opinions you obtained at our website with your primary healthcare provider.

 Question: Dear Ms. Wells, I came across your site and although you are selling a product, you do seem very knowledgeable and honest about HGH therapy.
 I hope that you can give me your honest opinion in our case.